mtfreepress/mt-2024-elections/inputs/content/how-to-vote.md

 ### Are there situations where I wouldn't be eligible to vote?

 According to state law, you can't vote if you'll be under age 18 on Election Day, are not a U.S. citizen, or have lived in Montana less than 30 days.
-Convicted felons who are currently incarcerated in a penal facility and people whom judges have ruled to be of unsound mind are also ineligible to vote.
+Convicted felons who are currently incarcerated in a penal facility and people whom judges have ruled to be of "unsound mind" are also ineligible to vote.
 Otherwise, you're good to go.

 ### Can I vote online?